-The Board of Directors has implemented a performance bonus plan for Mark St. Pierre, President and Chief Executive Officer, effective for the fiscal year ending June 30, 2011.
-Mr. St. Pierre must still be employed by the Company on December 31, 2011 to be eligible to receive the performance bonus.
+The Board of Directors has implemented a performance bonus plan for Mark St. Pierre, President and Chief Executive Officer.
+Mr. St. Pierre must still be employed by the Company on December 31 to be eligible to receive the performance bonus for the fiscal year ended June 30 prior thereto.
 The performance bonus will be determined by the Board based upon the sum of three components.
-Component A is purely discretionary and, if Mr. St. Pierre's performance is determined to have been acceptable to warrant a bonus will be in a minimum amount of 10% of his base salary and a maximum amount of \$50,000.
-Component B is calculated based upon an increase in the Company's earnings over the prior fiscal year and will be in a maximum amount of \$100,000.
-Component C is calculated based upon an increase in sales and backlog over the prior fiscal year and will be in a maximum amount of \$100,000.
+Component A is purely discretionary and, if Mr. St. Pierre's performance is determined to have been acceptable to warrant a bonus for the fiscal year ended June 30, 2012, it will be a minimum amount of 10% of his base salary (\$21,326) and a maximum amount of \$50,000.
+For fiscal year ended June 30, 2013, there is no minimum and the maximum amount will be \$75,000.
+Component B is calculated based upon the percentage increase in the Company's earnings over the prior fiscal year and will be in a maximum amount of \$100,000.
+Component C is calculated based upon an increase in sales and an increase in backlog from the end of the prior fiscal year and will be in a maximum amount of \$100,000.
 The Board of Directors will reassess the performance bonus plan following the fiscal year end.